-RSI will replace or bypass the existing interior plumbing / heat system of the unit(s) specified in the Replumb Proposal with Copper or Wirsbo Aqua Pex (as quoted).
-The principal copper material will be type M hard copper with a type L soft copper used as appropriate.
-The new system will be installed according to manufacturer's recommended procedures and in compliance with state and local plumbing and building codes.
+RSI will replace or bypass the existing interior plumbing / heat system of the unit(s) specified in the Replumb Proposal with Copper or Wirsbo Aqua Pex / He Pex.
+The new system will be installed according to manufacturer’s recommended procedures and in compliance with state and local plumbing and building codes.

 Interior Plumbing System means all components of the interior potable Plumbing System comprised of Polybutylene, Galvanized, heat line …etc., beginning at the Transition Point.
-The Transition Point is the point where the 3/4? or smaller pipe with fittings branches off from 1) the main distribution lines or 2) the yard service line at a valve or manifold located at or near the inside perimeter of the foundation.
-A main distribution line is a line that feeds potable water to more than one unit.
+The Transition Point is the point where the 3/4” or smaller pipe with fittings branches off from 1) the main distribution lines or 2) the yard service line at a valve or manifold located at or near the inside perimeter of the foundation.
+A main distribution line is a line that feeds more than one unit.

 Contractor will restore access damage caused by the replumb, as nearly practical, to its pre-replumb condition.
 Contractor will manage conduct of the work with assistance of owner or property manager.
 All repairs will be done consistent with prior applications and methods, any prior leak damage is NOT included as part of this repair / replumb.